| |

 seafood used in other dishes.
 Some authorities claim it is served with

 the actual fish and seafood in a separate bowl.
-I ordered it in a locals
+I ordered it in a

 bar in the middle of the Valencian rice paddies and it came just as the

 rice.
-Perhaps the home cook or expensive restaurant would serve with the
+Perhaps the home cook or expensive restaurant would serve with

 seafood.
 Anyway, my "take" on this dish is to fry the rice and garlic,

-along with a little chopped tomato and onion, then add fish/seafood stock
+along with a little chopped tomato and onion, then add fish/seafood

-of good quality, flavoured with saffron, simmer for about 20 minutes until
+of good quality, flavoured with saffron, simmer for about 20 minutes

 the stock is absorbed.